osmandapp/web/main/docs/user/personal/profiles.md

 - **Custom 3D Icons**.
 If you want to further personalize your map experience, you can create your own 3D icons and add them to the app.
 To do this, follow the steps below:

   - Create a custom 3D model in [MTL and OBJ formats](https://en.wikipedia.org/wiki/Wavefront_.obj_file).
-  - [Create a custom plugin](../plugins/custom.md) by using [pluging example](https://osmand.net/uploads/plugins/model.plugin/1/model.plugin-1.osf) and include your 3D icons with the following paths:
+  - [Create a custom plugin](../plugins/custom.md) by using [plugin example](https://osmand.net/uploads/plugins/model.plugin/1/model.plugin-1.osf) and include your 3D icons with the following paths:
     - `..osmand/models/icon_folder_name/custom_3d_file.mtl`
     - `..osmand/models/icon_folder_name/custom_3d_file.obj`
   - Alternatively, directly copy the custom 3D files to the OsmAnd folder with the paths above.